RduMarais/LibreKast/README.md

 The meeting organizer can access a special dashboard with live scoreboard, live results and buttons to navigate between questions.

+You can connect in the admin interface with user : `defaultsuperuser` and password `LibreKast`

 ## Project state

  * `channels` branch